codeforequity-at/botium-connector-koreai-webhook/README.md

 _It is recommended to actually not add this to the botium.json file, but to use the environment variable BOTIUM_KOREAI_WEBHOOK_CLIENTSECRET instead_

+### KOREAI_WEBHOOK_NLP_ANALYTICS_ENABLE
+Turn it on to extract NLP metadata, like recognized intent, and entities.

+### KOREAI_WEBHOOK_NLP_ANALYTICS_URL
+It is an advanced capability.
+In special cases it might be required to overwrite the URL calculated by Botium.

+### KOREAI_WEBHOOK_BOTNAME
+The name of the Bot.
+If NLP Analytics is enabled, then this capability is required.

 ### KOREAI_WEBHOOK_FROMID
 If set, this userId will be used as sender.
 Otherwise, for each convo a new userId is generated.

 ### KOREAI_WEBHOOK_TOID
 If set, this userId will be used as receiver.
 Otherwise, for each convo a new userId is generated.

+### KOREAI_WEBHOOK_ADMIN_CLIENTID
+The CLIENT ID of an app, created in Kore AI Admin Console

+### OREAI_WEBHOOK_ADMIN_CLIENTSECRET
+The CLIENT SECRET of an app, created in Kore AI Admin Console

 ## Open Issues and Restrictions
-* Just text conversation and assertation is possible.
 * Connector uses synch webhook API of Kore.ai.
 Always user has to start the conversation, and it is not possible to handle two following bot sections
-* Channel specific responses are not supported

-## Trouble shooting
+## Troubleshooting
 * Error 412: The chatbot does not support anonymous access.
-Use __KOREAI_WEBHOOK_FROMID__ capability.
-Use the ID of a registered user.
+Use __KOREAI_WEBHOOK_FROMID__ capability, set the ID of a registered user.
 * Error 401: The webhook is not available